cargicar/RL_from_andy_jones/Home.md

  * [International Reinforcement Learning Group](https://discord.gg/2Z98qcQ): a bit less active than RL Group, though apparently has a more active private channel.
  * [ODS.ai](https://ods.ai/): their Slack has an active Russian-language community.

+### Future considerations
+ * Split resources into academic and applied